A few samples of different print techniques:

 Shine was a solo exhibition exhibited in the Laois Arthouse 2014 and in the attic room of King House 2013.
-Audio visual installation, see more.
+Audio visual installation, see more (add link to video).
 Duration 12mins (part audio).
 Dim. h.
 150cm x w.
 200cm.
 These exhibitions are the result of time spent in King House while on the art@work Artists’ Residency Programme 2012.

 art@work is a residential programme where artists, funded by Roscommon County Council Arts Office and the Arts Council of Ireland, spend three weeks in a workplace in County Roscommon making artworks inspired by the environment, people, materials or working practices of the workplace.